How To Help A Gambling Addict

 We are all afraid and insecure sometimes.
-It’s completely natural and an important reason why humans have survived through evolution.
-Our intention is not to make you anxious… We want to make you mentally tough, prepared for what can happen, and give you some advice on the way.
-Did you ever read The Brothers Lionheart by Astrid Lindgren?
-If not, read it!
-There is a great quote in there:
+It’s completely natural and a vital reason humans have survived through evolution.
+Our intention is not to scare you.
+We want to make you mentally strong and prepared for what can happen.

-If Jonathan can do it, so can you!
-It might not be dangerous to talk with a person with gambling problems, but it can be tough anyway.
+If Jonathan can do it, so can you and me!
+It’s not physically dangerous to talk with a person with gambling problems, but it can be excruciating.
+BUT WHAT IS THE ALTERNATIVE?

-You risk falling into a co-dependency.
-You may start to cover up for the person.
-And the price can be high… not just financially but also mentally.
-(Read the text about co-dependency again).
-If you’re married to the person, you may become drowned in debt too.
+You risk becoming co-dependent.
+You may start to cover up for the person, and the price can be high financially and mentally.
+(Read the text about co-dependency again.)
+If you’re married to the person, you may even get into debt.

-- Slot machines (Play for free in Play Mode without opening any accounts)
+- Slot machines’ (Play for free in Play Mode without opening accounts.)

 - Poker (The most popular game is Texas Hold’em.)

-The way out of addiction begins with reconnection.
-By making reality more meaningful, the dream world becomes less attractive.
+The way out of addiction begins with reconnecting.
+By making reality more meaningful, the escape becomes less attractive.
 The result?
-The urge (the craving) to flee to the dream world disappears.
+The urge to escape will decrease.